 But she's on a mission and she won't let anything stop her—at least, until she runs into a charming Frenchman with a secret.
 At the end of the day, France might reveal itself to be better than she thought.

 14. The Holiday (2006)

 Christmas-themed and wholesome, The Holiday tells the fateful story of two women who don't even know each other.

-Amanda (Cameron Diaz) is a successful self-made overachiever living in Los Angeles, whose boyfriend ends up cheating on her.
-Iris (Kate Winslet) is a sensitive journalist who finds out that the man she loves led her on and married another.
+Amanda (played by Cameron Diaz) is a successful self-made overachiever living in Los Angeles, whose boyfriend ends up cheating on her.
+Iris (played by Kate Winslet) is a sensitive journalist who finds out that the man she loves led her on and married another.

 Amanda and Iris both desperately need holidays, so they... switch homes?
 In separate countries?
 Yes!
 And, of course, they each end up meeting local guys who bring love with them.

 Directed by Nick Cassavetes